 gevent-cooperative child processes and inter-process communication.

-gipc (pronunciation “gipsy”) provides reliable child process management and inter-process communication (IPC) in the context of gevent.
+gipc (pronunciation as in “gipsy”) provides reliable child process management and non-blocking inter-process communication in the context of gevent.

-Usage of Python’s multiprocessing package in the context of a gevent-powered application may raise problems and most likely breaks the application in various subtle ways. gipc is developed with the motivation to solve many of these issues transparently.
 With gipc, multiprocessing.Process-based child processes can safely be created anywhere within your gevent-powered application.
-The API of multiprocessing.Process objects is provided in a gevent-cooperative fashion.
-Furthermore, gipc comes up with a pipe-based transport layer for gevent-cooperative inter-process communication and useful helper constructs. gipc is lightweight and simple to integrate.
+The API of multiprocessing.Process objects is provided in a gevent-cooperative way.
+Also, gipc provides a pipe-based transport layer for gevent-cooperative inter-greenlet and inter-process communication. gipc is lightweight and easy to integrate.

-Please visit https://gehrcke.de/gipc for finding API documentation, code examples, and in-depth information.
+Visit https://gehrcke.de/gipc for installation instructions, API docs, code examples, and in-depth information.

 Are you successfully using gipc in your project?
-I would appreciate if you dropped me a quick line.
+Please drop me a line!